xaamin/actions-cache/README.md

       run: /primes.sh -d prime-numbers
 ```

-The `cache` action provides a `cache-hit` output which is set to `true` when the cache is restored using the primary `key` and `false` when the cache is restored using `restore-keys` or no cache is restored.
+> Note: You must use the `cache` action in your workflow before you need to use the files that might be restored from the cache.
+If the provided `key` matches an existing cache, a new cache is not created and if the provided `key` doesn't match an existing cache, a new cache is automatically created provided the job completes successfully.

 #### Using a combination of restore and save actions